opendocsg/slw-judgments-backfill/2014_SGHC_102/report.md

 and Supplementary AEIC. [note: 110]

-78     It is trite law that the court cannot make a finding based on facts which have not been pleaded: _Ong Seow Pheng v Lotus Development_ [1997] 2 SLR(R) 113 at [41].
+78     It is trite law that the court cannot make a finding based on facts which have not been pleaded: _Ong Seow Pheng v Lotus Development_ <span class="citation">[1997] 2 SLR(R) 113</span> at [41].
 Since resonance at the governor linkage was not pleaded in the Defence and Counterclaim as a cause of the jiggling problem, I will not make any finding or decision based on it.
 In any event, I do not think that it could have been proven on the balance of probabilities in light of the lack of evidence.

 79     In order to identify the cause of the jiggling problem, the Plaintiff decided to switch the starboard side Propulsion Unit of the CALVIN I with the starboard side propulsion unit from the BERKAH